purduehackers/organize/directory/community-manager.md

 - Write a new code of conduct, publish it on our website, and surface it to community members.
 - Design a robust onboarding flow for new members that makes them feel welcome, helps them meet new people, and surfaces interesting ongoing conversations.

+While your main focus will be the community, you are encouraged to wear many hats & contribute to any other part of Purdue Hackers if you feel inspired to do so.

 ### About you

 You'll be a great fit for this role if you:

 - Are extraordinarly kind, humble, creative, and curious
+- Deeply resonate with Purdue Hackers & feel inspired to make it better
 - Love meeting new people & faciliating connections
 - Regularly use Discord & consider yourself "online"
 - Have experience moderating communities